cognusion/AllHandsOnDeck/README.md

 AWS Tags
 --------

-The "tags" will be populated with all of the instance tags EXCEPT "Name",  "sshuser", and "sshport" tags in the format of "key|value" unless only the "key" is definied.
+The "tags" array will be populated with all of the EC2 tags (EXCEPT the ones previously noted that are used to fill in other fields) in the format of "key|value" unless only the "key" is defined, then it will just be "key". **Keep this in mind when filtering**!!

 Workflow Special Commands
 =========================